Coedice/website/_posts/2022-11-20-specialised-hardware-to-extend-Moores-law.md

 ## Into the future
 I believe it is likely that the number of specialised components will increase.
-Some possible additions to computer systems may include [DNA computing](https://en.wikipedia.org/wiki/DNA_computing) applications, and perhaps, one day, [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing).
+Some possible additions to computer systems may include [DNA computing](https://en.wikipedia.org/wiki/DNA_computing) applications, true random number generators, and perhaps one day, [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing).

 # Computation Comparisons
 Changes such as these make comparing computers harder and harder, since the specific task and the way it is computed will depend